YosysHQ/mcy/docs/source/tutorial.rst

 - the simulation testbench passes and the equivalence test passes: the mutation does not introduce a relevant change to the functionality of the module (NOCHANGE).

-- the simulation testbench fails but the equivalence test passes: the equivalence test must not have been set up correctly, and there is a gap between formal description and expected behaviour (FMGAP).
+- the simulation testbench fails but the equivalence test passes: the equivalence test must not have been set up correctly, and there is a gap between formal description and expected behaviour (EQGAP).

 Declare these four tags in the ``[options]`` section: